We can envision a near future in which all American Theatre seasons are overflowing with works written and directed by women.

 Imagine how much richer and deeper all of our lives would be if we knew just a little more about the world.

-In order to address equity in the American Theatre and in my community, I pledge to support a diverse, inclusive, and intersectional vision in the 2020-2021 season:
+In order to address equity in the American Theatre and in my community, I pledge to support a manifestation of this diverse, inclusive, and intersectional vision in the 2020-2021 season to the fullest degree.

-This will be the season of Jubilee!
-I look forward to celebrating the work of these traditionally marginalized voices and making permanent progress toward inclusion even after 2021.
+This will be a season of Jubilee!
+I look forward to celebrating the work of traditionally marginalized voices throughout all of 2020-2021 and making permanent progress toward inclusion even after 2021.
 I ask you to join me.
 Together, we can change the face of the American Theatre.

 Currently there is a monthly phone call of the Committee for the Jubilee.
 Everyone is invited to join.
 Find out more here.